Psy-Fer/fast5_fetcher/README.md

 ## Acknowledgements

-I would like to thank the rest of my lab in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of this tool.
+I would like to thank the rest of my lab (Shaun Carswell, Kirston Barton) in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of this tool.

 ## Cite